The Cocker Pug is a mix between the Cocker Spaniel and the Pug.

 Your Cocker Pug will be a happy combination of his parents and will be charming, intelligent, and an awesome loving companion.

-However, he will also need a lot of attention, consistent training, and play interaction.
+However, he will also need a lot of attention, consistent training, and playful interaction.
 If you are unable to provide these necessities, the busy Cocker Pug may not be for you.

 The Cocker Pug’s Diet